kiharalab/DeepMainMast/README.md

 CPU: >=8 cores <br>
 Memory (RAM): >=50Gb.
 For maps with more than 3,000 residues, memory space should be higher than 200GB. <br>
 GPU: any GPU supports CUDA with at least 12GB memory. <br>
-GPU is required for DeepMainMast and no CPU version is available for CryoREAD since it is too slow.
+GPU is required for DeepMainMast and no CPU version is available for DeepMainMast since it is too slow.

 ## Installation Instructions
 ### 1. [`Install git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)